 As brands seek to become more customer-centric in this new era of beauty, sustainability is one area that cannot be ignored.
 In this difficult time, customers want to see that you care about more than just your brand.
 In a recent panel discussion on how COVID-19 is changing the beauty industry, Christine White, director of social and content marketing at Ulta Beauty stated that retailers must, “dig deep and understand that authenticity, transparency [and] accessibility are going to be the things that are ultimately going to help brands and the industry really weather [the pandemic].”

 Interested in learning more about how your beauty brand can make the most of this challenging situation?
 Catch our virtual panel discussion next week with British Beauty Council CEO, Millie Kendall MBE.
-Millie will be joined by representatives from PFS and LiveArea, PFS’ agency counterpart, for an in depth discussion on how brands can evolve and adapt to thrive in a post-outbreak world.
+Millie will be joined by representatives from PFS and digital agency LiveArea, now a Merkle company, for an in depth discussion on how brands can evolve and adapt to thrive in a post-outbreak world.
 Register here